ianderrington/genai/docs/Understanding/data/augmentation.md

 ```

 In this example, the `ImageDataGenerator` is used to create a data generator that will apply random rotations, width and height shifts, and horizontal flips to the images.

-## Conclusion

-Data augmentation is a powerful technique for improving the performance of machine learning models, particularly when we have limited data.
-By creating new data from the existing ones, data augmentation can help the model learn more robust features, reduce overfitting, and improve performance on the validation set.